Darkylt/Darkyl-s-Assitant/README.md

 If you encounter any issues or have any questions about Darkyl's Assistant, feel free to contact Darkyl.

+## Credits
+Credits go to https://heyseth.github.io for the impressive worm simulator!

 ## Contributing

 Tips for improvement are welcome :)